blakesouthwood/PythonPowerToolsMethods/README.md

 So for the reasons above I have started making my Python Method Library that will eventually number in the thousands and I will build a gui and search engine with categories and use frequency of use analysis to combine many together to gain even more speed.

+The important aspect is that Fred Brooks said that the only ways known to definitely write software faster is to use high level langauges and reuse code and interative programming.
+I'm trying to implement his teachings from the Mythical Man Month coupled (eventually) with Literate programming invented by Don Knuth at Stanford.
+Tony Hoare also wrote a famous paper on High Level Language Design and harped on readability for humans and to use levels.
+Tony Hoare mentioned the importance of a good Standard Library.
+Though coming down the pipe JavaScript has one coming and currently Python has many Standard Libraries I'm trying to make Python more friendly for the millions that will soon be emersed in Python coding.
+In David Flanigan's book "The Definitive Guide of JavaScript" he stressed the importance of a good Standard Library.